asciiscry3r/mksscryertower.quest/content/category/Crimes_with_brain_scanners_human_detectors_other_devices_and_me.rst

   Published: 16 April 2019.
   https://www.nature.com/articles/s41598-019-41895-7

+  Totally affect human rights if you wan`t use this.

   This can kill your decision centers in brain.
   Receiver get magnetic stimulation from 2 electromagnets near the temples.
   I don`t know all what can do this magnetic fields with brain by the created effects